gdsge/gdsge.github.io/_sources/example/rbc/rbc.rst.txt

     Iter:323, Metric:9.89183e-07, maxF:7.96886e-09
     Elapsed time is 0.027923 seconds.

+where *Metric* is the maximum absolute distance of *var_interp* between the current and the last iteration, and *maxF* is the maximum absolute equation residual across all collocation points in the current iteration.
+As shown, the converged criterion by default is *Metric* smaller than :math:`1e-6`, and can be overwritten by the option *TolEq* that can be put into the gmod file or supplied in an option structure when calling *iter_rbc* (see details below).

 The returned IterRslt contains the converged policy and state transition functions.
 For example, we can plot the policy function for consumption :math:`c`:

 .. code-block:: text